StephanFurger/Blog/content/home/about.md

 +++

-# Biography
+# About me

-I'm a PhD student at the University of Bern in Switzerland and doing research in the field of Neuroscience.
+I work as a PhD student at the University Hospital of Psychiatry and Psychotherapy.
+My research projects invesitage the association of neurophysiological measures and emotional processing.
+I am passionate to work, learn, teach and collaborate in the field of health science and data science.